-WGRAC’s Director, Laura Lockwood, is the coordinator of the College’s Sexual Assault Response Team (please see SART’s web site).
+WGRAC’s Director, Laura Lockwood, is the coordinator of the College’s Sexual Assault Response Team (please see SART’s website).

 WGRAC welcomes the participation of all individuals, regardless of their political beliefs.
 WGRAC welcomes the participation of all individuals, regardless of their political beliefs.
-Our goal is to provide a safe space, programs and trainings where non-judgemental discussion is encouraged.
-We strive to build build community and break down the barriers which divide us.
+Our goal is to provide a safe space, programs, and trainings where non-judgemental discussion is encouraged.
+We strive to build community and break down the barriers which divide us.

 WGRAC staff are available to meet with students to listen, make referrals, and, connect them with resources.

-Campus members also visit the Center to talk about issues related to pregnancy, stress, eating disorders, gender identity, dating, hooking-up, relationships, academics, and more.
+Campus members also visit the Center to talk about issues related to pregnancy, stress, eating disorders, gender identity, dating, hooking up, relationships, academics, and more.

 Yes!
 The WGRAC library/lounge is used regularly by students for organizational meetings, support groups, study sessions, and social gatherings.
 First-Year Seminars and Posse Scholars have utilized the space.
 Please all (860) 297-2408 or email Laura to reserve the library/lounge, or just stop by!